lnfernux/lnfernux.github.io/_posts/2024-01-31-AutomatingSecurityMonitoring1.md

 # An introduction to the issue

-Alert fatigue happens when we have too many alerts compared to our capacity.
+**Alert fatigue happens when we have too many alerts compared to our capacity**.
 Alerts are usually surfaced based on detection queries.
 These queries in turn are hypothesis that something bad will occur if we observe certain conditions in our data, something malicious is going on.
-The consequence, then, is that we risk missing the true positives in the sea of false positives.
-Automation can help us combat this, in addition to two other factors:
+The consequence, then, is that we risk missing the true positives in the sea of false positives. **Automation** can help us combat this, in addition to two other factors:

 1. Data
 2. Detection queries

+The **focus of this post is on the dimension of data**.
+This post, in combination with a post I've already written about [detection and how to do use case development](https://www.infernux.no/SecurityMonitoring-DevelopingUseCases/) will serve as the foundation for the next parts in this series on automation.

 ---